SUSTAINABILITY MODELS & PROJECTS

 We want to cultivate the land in such a way as to increase the well-being of the land and all that call it home.
 We encourage and try to equip people with tools that build their connection to the land, with the hope that they will become agents of positive change.

 - Fox Haven is conserving and protecting over 700 acres of land in Jefferson, Maryland.
-Of those, 578 acres are certified organic, in addition to a 3-acre organically-managed heritage apple orchard and herb farm.
+Of those, 578 acres are certified organic, in addition to 25 acres leased and managed by the non-profit farm that includes a 3-acre organically-managed heritage apple orchard, herb farm, and an education and retreat center.

 - Since 1999, we’ve planted over 120,000 trees, 30+ acres of warm and cool-season grasses and shrubs, created riparian buffers along the Catoctin Creek and smaller feeder creeks.